nergalex/f5-autoscale-azure/README.rst

 Scale In
 *********
-Create and launch a workflow template ``wf-scale_in_bigip`` that include those Job templates in this order:
+Create and launch a workflow template ``wf-scale_in_bigip`` that includes those Job templates in this order:

 =====================================================   =============================================       =============================================   =============================================   =============================================   =============================================   =============================================
 Job template                                            objective                                           playbook                                        activity                                        inventory                                       limit                                           credential